-students students whose IEP placement is outside of the regular education setting School-based Supports (in-school) Description of Supports within Inclusion Description of Supports within Resource Description of Supports within Self-Contained PK - 5 At Lycée Français de la Nouvelle-Orléans, we provide services within the general education classroom to the degree that it meets the needs of the individual student.
-To the extent possible, academic and behavioral goals are provided in French; English is utilized as necessary depending upon the student's IEP goals.
-One Academic Interventionist/Special Education teacher is assigned per grade level with a caseload of students in that grade.
-This allows each interventionist to become part of the grade level team and more seamlessly provide a cohesive learning At Lycée Français de la Nouvelle-Orléans, students receive pull-out services as necessary per their IEP by the Academic interventionist and/or Special Education teacher.
+1 E. Description of how the school plans to provide the continuum of special education placements for students whose IEP placement is outside of the regular education setting School- based Supports (in-school) Description of Supports within Inclusion Description of Supports within Resource Description of Supports within Self-Contained PK - 5 At Lycée Français de la Nouvelle-Orléans, we provide services within the general education classroom to the degree that it meets the needs of the individual student.
+To the extent possible, academic and behavioral goals are provided in French; English is utilized as necessary depending upon At Lycée Français de la Nouvelle-Orléans, students receive pull-out services as necessary per their IEP by the Special Education teacher.
 This most usually occurs in a 1-1 or small group setting and in English, although French is utilized at times to reinforce classroom learning.
-Students who require more intensive services in one content or related service area as per their IEP will be provided those services with a Special Education teacher in a pull-out setting and in English.
-At Lycée Français de la Nouvelle-Orléans, students who require more intensive and targeted support in English will have the opportunity to spend some or all of their core subjects (Math, Science, Social Studies, English where appropriate) in a self-contained setting.
-In this setting, students will receive targeted instruction via the LEAP Connectors or similar curricula to better access the content.
-It will be an IEP team decision to determine for which core content areas a student may need to receive self-contained instruction.
-This decision is thoughtfully made in environment for the student in collaboration with the teachers and other providers.
-Interventionists also create IEP-at-a-glance for general education teachers to highlight strengths, areas of growth, goals, minutes and other services for teachers to easily reference.
+Students who At Lycée Français de la Nouvelle-Orléans, students who require more intensive and targeted support in English will have the opportunity to spend some or all of their core subjects (Math, Science, Social Studies, English where appropriate) in a self-contained setting.
+In this the student's IEP goals.
+One Special Education teacher is assigned to one or two grade levels with a caseload of students in that grade/those grades.
+This allows each special education teacher to become part of the grade level team and more seamlessly provide a cohesive learning environment for the student in collaboration with the teachers and other providers.
+Special Education teachers also create IEP-at-a-glance for general education teachers to highlight strengths, areas of growth, goals, minutes and other services for teachers to easily reference.
 General education training, support and coaching is also provided for all teachers to ensure students' IEPs are followed with fidelity.
 Additionally, some related services, such as Occupational Therapy and Speech and Language Therapy, may be provided in the classroom where appropriate.
 Interventionists receive coaching and support from the Coordinators and Director of Exceptional Student Services in addition to external professional development opportunities.